Press Kit

 The browser experiment needed to be a real camera.

 The name is German for light.
-The app exists because a WebGL shader experiment turned into the camera app that should have existed already.
+The app exists because a WebGL shader experiment became a camera worth carrying.

 Fact Sheet